Top 3 most beautiful Geodesic Dome projects in the world

 Geodesic Dome - Dự án vườn thực vật Eden (Cornwall, nước Anh)

-Geodesic Dome – Eden botanical garden project (Cornwall, England)
+Source: bmktcn.com – Geodesic Dome – Eden Botanical Garden Project (Cornwall, England)

 3. Desert Dome (Nebraska, USA)

-Desert Dome officially opened in April 2002 at a construction cost of US$31.5 million.
-Similar to the purpose of the Eden Project, Desert Dome is home to the world's most diverse desert flora and fauna, coming from the Namid Desert of South America, the Sonora Desert of Mexico and the Red Desert of Australia. .
+The Geodesic Dome in Omaha, Nebraska, USA houses an entire desert inside and was recognized by the Guinness World Records in 2009 as the world's largest indoor desert.
+The Desert Dome officially opened in April 2002 at a construction cost of $31.5 million.
+Similar to the purpose of the Eden Project, the Desert Dome is home to the world's most diverse desert flora and fauna, from the Namib Desert of South America, the Sonora Desert of Mexico, and the Red Desert of Australia.

-With an area of up to 25,603 m2, Desert Dome is not only one of the largest indoor deserts in the world, but geodesic dome of this place is also the largest acrylic geodesic dome in the world.
-The dome is 42m high and 70m in diameter with 1,760 triangles.
-These cells have different light penetration levels with the purpose of creating shade in the summer and increasing natural light in the winter for maximum energy savings.
+At 25,603 square metres, the Desert Dome is not only one of the world’s largest indoor deserts, but its Geodesic Dome is also the world’s largest acrylic geodesic dome.
+The dome is 42 metres high and 70 metres in diameter, with 1,760 triangles.
+These panels have varying degrees of translucency to create shade in the summer and increase natural light in the winter for maximum energy savings.

 Desert Dome (Nebraska, Mỹ)